mfornos/awesome-microservices/README.md

 - [RFC7642](https://tools.ietf.org/html/rfc7642) - SCIM: Definitions, overview, concepts, and requirements.
 - [RFC7643](https://tools.ietf.org/html/rfc7643) - SCIM: Core Schema, provides a platform-neutral schema and extension model for representing users and groups.
 - [RFC7644](https://tools.ietf.org/html/rfc7644) - SCIM: Protocol, an application-level, REST protocol for provisioning and managing identity data on the web.
-- [OIDCONN](http://openid.net/connect/) - OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
-It allows clients to verify the identity of the end-user based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.

 ### Service Discovery